glennpoorman/csharp-samples/README.md

 ## Requirements

-You should have (minimum) Visual Studio 2017 installed on your system.
+You should have (minimum) Visual Studio 2019 installed on your system.

 ## How to proceed

-There is a single solution file at the top level (Samples.sln).
-Go through tne numbered samples one at a time reading the comments.
-The details are all in the code comments.
+Go through the numbered samples one at a time opening the solution file in Visual Studio and reading the comments.
+The details of each sample are all in the code comments.